Academic year 2020/21

 Aggregate headcount and apprentice figures and associated percentages are provided separately for the start and end of each reporting year.
 In addition, an average percentage of employees starting an apprenticeship over the period of the target is calculated as a weighted average of the three reporting years so far.

-Further information about the data collection process, the public bodies in scope and the mapping of Apprenticeship Service Accounts to sectors, can be found in the technical information section of the November 2018 release.
+Further information about the data collection process, the public bodies in scope and the mapping of Apprenticeship Service Accounts to sectors, can be found in the technical information section of the November 2018 release (opens in a new tab).

 How to use this release and find data